How To Commission A Pet Portrait

 Once I have finished your portrait I will email you with a photo of the painting for your approval.
 Only once you have approved the portrait will I ask for the final payment.
 Payment must be made before I ship the painting.
 Bank transfers are instant in most cases, with cheques I wait for the funds to clear before sending.

 Packing & Sending Your Pet Portrait

 Once funds have cleared I arrange to have your painting shipped.
 My portraits are very carefully and well packaged so they remain safe through their journey to reach you.
 Some have to go across the globe, so it’s vital they are packed safely.
 They are sent tracked, insured and signed for.

 If there are any other questions you would like to ask, please do contact me, I am always glad to answer any questions and help with guidance if you are unsure what type of pet portrait you would like.
-Or you may want to look through my gallery page to see various paintings.
+Or you may want to look through my Galleries to see various paintings.